An easier way for older & disabled Vermonters to access 3SquaresVT – a program that helps you put healthy foods on the table.

 - Buying food and making meals together.

-To get benefits, you will have to meet 3SquaresVT eligibility:
+To get benefits, you have to meet 3SquaresVT eligibility:

-- Your gross household income is equal to or less than 185% of the Federal Poverty Level.
+This means that your gross household income must be equal to or less than 185% of the Federal Poverty Level.

 How to apply: